 4. Manually Set Up your Video Streaming Speed

 Sometimes the Roku will slow because of the video streaming speed.
 If that is the case, you can fix it by overriding the automatic video streaming speed.
 You can manually set the video streaming rate according to your requirements using the following procedure.

 Step 1: Grab your Roku remote and press the Home button five times.
 Then press fast forward two times, followed by the reverse button three times.

 Step 2: Now, you will see the Bit rate override menu on your Roku TV screen.
 Select one of the bit rate options available in the menu.

 Step 3: For the best results, go for the 3.5 Mbps setting.
 Once you select the option, try streaming a Roku video.
 The lagging problem will no longer occur.

-Now that you know the causes and remedies to speed up your slow Roku device get started with the process.
+Now that you know the causes and remedies to speed up your slow Roku TV get started with the process.
 Mainly the problems occur due to a minor technical glitch or slow internet connection.

 So the above solutions should get you sorted!
 You can even wait for a few minutes when your Roku slows down before streaming a video.

 And if none of these solutions work, contact Roku support.
 They will assist you in solving your problem.

 Also read: Roku Tv Won't Turn On?
 Here's What to Do